The Hamiltonian formalism of the Inverse Problem: Introduction

 \section{Introduction}

-Given equations of motion in Newtonian formalism, say $\ddot{u}=F(u,\dot{u})$, the inverse problem in the Lagrangian formalism aims to find a Lagrangian function $\mathcal{L}(u,\dot{u})$ such that the given equations of motion are the Euler-Lagrange equations of Lagrangian $\mathcal{L}(u,\dot{u})$.
-In the Hamiltonian version of this problem, in addition to finding a Hamiltonian function, one has to determine the geometric structure as well.
-If the Lagrangian function is regular it gives rise, through Legendre transformation, to a Hamiltonian description of the given equations of motion on the cotangent bundle having the canonical symplectic structure of the cotangent bundle as underlying geometry.
-However, for many interesting problems the Lagrangian is not regular and the Hamiltonian description can not be obtained from Lagrangian inverse problem.
-For this reason the Hamiltonian inverse problem should be considered independently, see~\cite[Introduction]{MR1233228}, for more on this matter.
+Given equations of motion, say $\ddot{u}=F(u,\dot{u})$, the inverse problem in the Lagrangian formalism aims to find a Lagrangian function $\mathcal{L}=\mathcal{L}(u,\dot{u})$ such that the given equations of motion are the Euler-Lagrange equations of $\mathcal{L}$.
+In the Hamiltonian version of this problem, in addition to finding a Hamiltonian function, one has to determine the underlying geometric structure as well.
+If the Lagrangian function is regular it gives rise, through the Legendre transformation, to a Hamiltonian description of the given equations of motion on the cotangent bundle, where the underlying geometric structure is the the canonical symplectic structure of the cotangent bundle.
+However, for many interesting problems the Lagrangian is not regular and the Hamiltonian description cannot be obtained from the Lagrangian description.
+For this reason the Hamiltonian inverse problem should be considered independently -- see \cite[Introduction]{MR1233228} for more on this matter.

-The Hamiltonian formalism of the inverse problem is been studied in the context of symplectic and poisson geometries, see~\cite{MR1233228,geo-from-dyn}.
-Here, we consider Dirac geometry, i.e. Dirac and big-isotropic structures (see Section~\ref{dirac-bigisotropic} for preliminaries on these structures), as underlying geometry for our Hamiltonian descriptions.
-It includes all symplectic, presymplectic and poisson cases as well.
-We only consider the problem locally or equivalently on $\mathbb{R}^m$.
-The global aspects of the problem are left for future works.
+The Hamiltonian formalism of the inverse problem has been studied in the context of symplectic and Poisson geometries, see e.g. \cite{MR1233228,geo-from-dyn}.
+Here, we consider as underlying geometry for our Hamiltonian descriptions Dirac structures and their generalizations, the so-called big-isotropic structures (see Section~\ref{dirac-bigisotropic} for background).
+It includes as special cases symplectic, presymplectic and Poisson structures.
+We only consider here the local problem, so we work on $\mathbb{R}^m$.
+The global aspects of the problem will be addressed in future work.

-The first inkling of the procedure used here occurred when we were trying to figure out the possibility of becoming Hamiltonian for a given replicator equation (or its equivalent Lotka-Volterra equation) with pay-off matrix which is not skew- symmetrizable.
-The outcome, which is published recently at~\cite{hassan-2020-2}, was enlargement of the set of conservative replicator and Lotka -Volterra equations.
-Here, we state the same approach for a general vector filed that can be written in a gradient form.
+In a recent paper \cite{hassan-2020-2} we have studied this question for replicator equations (or, equivalently, Lotka-Volterra equations) where the pay-off matrix is not skew-symmetrizable.
+By using big-isotropic structures we were able to enlarge the set of conservative replicator and Lotka-Volterra equations that admit a Hamiltonian formulation.
+Here, we extend this approach.